duckietown/book-opmanual-autolab/src/watchtowers/overview.md

 (watchtower-hardware)=
-# Watchtowers
+# Overview

 This section teaches you how to prepare your Watchtower system.
 This includes initialization and hardware assembly.
-The placement of the Watchtowers in the city and the whole localization system is described in the [Localization System Section](#autolab-localization)
+The placement of the Watchtowers in the city and the whole localization system is described in the [Localization System Section](autolab-localization)

 (wt-sd-card-init)=
 ## SD card initialization

 For Watchtowers and traffic lights, we use naming conventions.
-Have a look at [traffic light naming conventions](#dt-ops-tl-prep) or [for information](#watchtower-initialization).
+Have a look at [traffic light naming conventions](dt-ops-tl-prep) or [for information](watchtower-initialization).

-## Sections
+## Hardware

-- [](#watchtower-hardware-assembly-WT19-B): This is the currently shipped and used version for Duckietowns and Autolabs around the world.
+- [WT19-B](watchtower-hardware-assembly-WT19-B): This is the version currently shipped and used for Duckietowns and Autolabs around the world.

 ```{figure} ../_images/watchtower/WT19-B.png
 ---